taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 The scene has transitioned to the Central Hearth of the Automata campsite, an tree-house-like structure made from a single, giant SynTh-bubble.
 The sun above is not quite at its zenith.
 Min and Asoka stand before a crowd of Automata, both children and Elders, members of the Automata clan who have all received their intradermal shield and successfully returned to the Amazon forest after spending at least a year living in the Underground Cities to the south of the Red Zone.
 Asoka holds their head scarf and face veil nervously in front of them, anxiously glancing at Min for cues, not used to being bare-faced in front of so many strangers, but wanting to make a good first impression.
 Iri sits on Asoka's shoulders, arms wrapped protectively around Asoka's head and neck.
 Elders look troubled or curious, or a torn mixture of both.
 Children openly stare at Iri.
 Many of the Automata carry small monkeys, birds, or lizards on their person, docile animals perched on shoulders, curled around necks, or clinging to heads.

-Nova Jatobá: **"Good to see you too, Minka...especially when you're about to make my life chaotic again..."**
+Nova Jatobá, dryly, not unkindly: **"Oh look, it's my favorite source of chaotic good..."**

-Min: **"Nova, this is Asoka!
-They're from North America, and they have important news about the Orbiters!"**
+Min, pointing towards Asoka and Iri: **"Nova, this is urgent!
+They have *big news* about the Orbiters!"**

 Off-panel: **"Minka!"**

 Majhee Suh, soon to be in her 90s, pushes her way through the crowd to the front.
 She is tiny, wrinkled, and no longer able to climb trees, but her back is still straight, and she eyes her granddaughter with laser-beam eyes.

-Majhee: **"What kind of Tree Surfer of the Automata...let's Peacekeepers destroy an entire papaya grove?"**
+Majhee: **"First you let Peacekeepers destroy an entire papaya grove..."**

 Min turns to her grandmother with a grin.